-20. The relationship between the initial variety (variety A) and an essentially derived variety (varieties B, C, etc.) is irrespective of whether a plant breeder’s right has been granted to those varieties.
-Variety A will always be the initial variety for varieties B, C, etc., and varieties B, C, etc., will always be essentially derived varieties from variety A. However, if the initial variety is protected, that will have certain consequences in relation to the essentially derived varieties B, C, etc.
+22. The relationship between the initial variety (variety A) and an essentially derived variety (varieties B, C, etc.) is irrespective of whether a plant breeder’s right has been granted to those varieties.
+Variety A will always be the initial variety for varieties B, C, etc., and varieties B, C, etc., will always be essentially derived varieties from variety A. However, only if the initial variety is protected, will the essentially derived varieties B, C, etc., fall within the scope of protection of the initial variety.

 Figure 1: Essentially Derived Variety “B”